ZeinabJahanbakhsh/support-ticket/README.md

 - There are 3 roles in this case: admin, user agent and user default
 - The admin has full permission for everything.
 - The admin can assign the ticket to another users which has agent role.
+- The admin gets an email after a ticket has been registered
+- Agent and default users can see their own ticket's log but the admin can see all of them
 - Agent and default users can create ticket and register comments.
 - Agent users can edit their own tickets but default users can not!
 - You can see json data with [postman account](https://www.postman.com/blue-crater-7468/workspace/support-ticket)